fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 - ** If any modules are required, PowerShell will request to install (user level, no admin access required) **

-- ** If Tabular Editor is not installed (or can't be), the metadata extraction and final model won't work - BUT the report, model, and dataflow backup feature should still work **
+- ** If Tabular Editor is not installed (or can't be), only the Model and Report metadata extraction and final Governance Model won't work - BUT the workspace metadata extraction, all backups, and the dataflow metadata extraction will still work **

 ## Features